 Hurricane Damage Claims

-Seek Legal Advice: Many people believe that the slogan “Your in Good Hands” can be relied on when disaster strikes.
+Seek legal advice: Many people believe that the slogan "You Are In Good Hands" can be relied on when disaster strikes.
 However, insurance companies maximize profits for shareholders by minimizing payouts on claims.
-Insurance companies frequently engage in bad faith practices that include delaying, denying, and lowballing claims.
+Insurance companies frequently engage in bad faith practices that include delaying, denying and low balling claims.
 An experienced Miami insurance property damage lawyer can help you navigate past these potential pitfalls that could derail your claim.

 If your insurance company engages in bad faith tactics in refusing your claim without a legitimate basis, unreasonably delaying the processing of your claim, or attempting to strong-arm you into accepting a lowball settlement, the insurer can be liable for damages beyond the value of your claim.
 These types of conduct are referred to as insurance bad faith, and such tactics can justify recovery of damages that exceed the value of your loss.
 While there are many forms of bad faith conduct, some common examples include: